About Butte County

 • Certified copies of recorded documents can be obtained from the Recorder for $2.00 per page plus applicable search fees.

-• Property tax payments are processed through the Butte County Treasurer's office at the same courthouse location.
+• Property tax payments are processed through Butte County Treasurer's office at the same courthouse location.

 Document searches can be conducted in person at the courthouse during regular business hours.
-The Butte County Assessor's office, also located in the courthouse, maintains property tax records, assessment rolls, and parcel information.
-The Assessor maintains detailed parcel maps, ownership information, assessed values, and exemption records.
+Butte County Assessor's office, also located in the courthouse, maintains property tax records, assessment rolls, and parcel information.
+Property tax records can be searched through Butte County's limited online system or by contacting the Assessor for The Assessor maintains detailed parcel maps, ownership information, assessed values, and exemption records.

-The county does not currently offer a comprehensive online GIS or parcel viewer, though basic property information may be available by calling the Assessor's office.
+Butte County does not currently offer a full online GIS or parcel viewer, though basic property information may be available by calling the Assessor's office.
 Title companies and abstractors regularly access these records for real estate transactions.

 Vital Records

-Vital records for Butte County, Idaho, are maintained by both the county and state.
-Birth and death certificates occurring in Butte County can be requested from the Butte County Clerk's office at 248 W Grand Ave, Arco, Idaho 83213, phone (208) 527-3021.
-However, the Idaho Bureau of Vital Records and Health Statistics, located at 450 W State St, Boise, Idaho 83702, serves as the central repository for all Idaho vital records and may be more efficient for older records.
+Vital records for Butte County, Idaho, are maintained by both Butte County and state.
+Birth and death certificates occurring in Butte County can be requested from Butte County Clerk's office at 248 W Grand Ave, Arco, Idaho 83213 However, the Idaho Bureau of Vital Records and Health Statistics, located at 450 W State St, Boise, Idaho 83702, is the central repository for all Idaho vital records and may be more efficient for older records.

 • Birth certificate requests cost $13 for the first copy and $6 for additional copies ordered simultaneously.